 # 1 Realize the right situation

 Do not just run blindly forward.
 You have to train your gaze for game situations.
 See where your opponent is.
 Once the ball leaves your clothing, you must be able to assess whether your own punch was good enough to follow this on the net.
 Your opponent should be on the defensive.
 He should react rather than act.
+Also, perfecting your grip is key to both forehand and backhand volleys.
+Many prefer forehand volleys as they are easier and allow for more reach.
+A continental grip is usually best and recommended for hitting the ball with either type of volley.

 # 2 Do not be a bumblebee